yininghase/multi-agent-control/README.md

 ## Pipeline
 ### Data Generation

-Modify the [config of generate trainval data](./configs/generate_trainval_data.yaml) under your demand.
+Modify the [config of trainval data generation](./configs/generate_trainval_data.yaml) under your demand.

 Run the generate_trainval_data.py to generate training and validation dataset:
 ```